Robust maximization of asymptotic growth: The set-up

 \subsection{The problem}

-The basic object in our study will be the class of all possible nonnegative wealth processes that one can achieve by investing in the $d$ assets whose discounted price processes are modeled via $X$.
-Whenever $\vartheta$ is a $d$-dimensional predictable process that is $X$-integrable under $\qprob$ (and, as a consequence, $X$-integrable under any $\prob \in \Pi$, as $\prob \llloc \qprob$), define the process $V^{\vartheta} = 1 + \int_0^\cdot \vartheta_t' d X_t$.
-Then, let $\V$ denote the class of all processes $V^\vartheta$ of the previous form, where we additionally have $V^\vartheta \geq 0$ up to $\qprob$-evanescent sets.
-(Of course, $V^\vartheta \geq 0$ also holds up to $\prob$-evanescent sets for all $\prob \in \Pi$.)
-Naturally, $\vartheta$ represents the position that an investor takes on the assets whose discounted price-processes are given by $X$, and $V^\vartheta$ represents the resulting wealth from trading starting from unit capital, constrained not to go negative at any time.
+The basic object in our study will be the class of all possible nonnegative wealth processes that one can achieve by investing in the $d$ assets whose price processes are modeled via~$X$.
+Whenever $\vartheta$ is a $d$-dimensional predictable process, that is, $X$-integrable under $\qprob$ (and, as a consequence,~$X$-integrable under any $\prob\in\Pi$, as $\prob\llloc\qprob$), define the process $V^{\vartheta} = 1 + \int_0^\cdot\vartheta_t' \,\ud X_t$, where the prime symbol ($'$) denotes transposition throughout the text.
+Then let $\V$ denote the class of all processes $V^\vartheta$ of the previous form, where we additionally have $V^\vartheta\geq0$ up to $\qprob$-evanescent sets.
+(Of course, $V^\vartheta\geq0$ also holds up to $\prob$-evanescent sets for all $\prob\in\Pi$.)
+Naturally, $\vartheta$ represents the position that an investor takes on the assets whose discounted price-processes are given by~$X$, and $V^\vartheta$ represents the resulting wealth from trading starting from unit capital, constrained not to go negative at any time.\vadjust{\goodbreak}